Optimization, Performance & RAM Usage

 - Embeddings: External β

 RAG_EMBEDDING_ENGINE=openaiorollama(Mandatory β default SentenceTransformers consumes too much RAM at scale).
-See Embedding Engine. - Tool Calling: Native Mode (strongly recommended β Default Mode is legacy and breaks KV cache).
+See Embedding Engine. - Tool Calling: Native Mode (mandatory β Default Mode is legacy, no longer supported, and breaks KV cache).
+All models should be configured for Native Mode.
 See Tool Calling Modes.

 - Workers: